Hello K-2 Webster Players and Parents,

 If anyone else would like to coach, volunteer, or help in any manor, please let me know.
 We can always use extra help during the season.

 Helping with stations, setup, backing up errand passes, helping with game and scrimmage substitutions, etc… are just some of the ways to help.
-Just let me know if you would like to join in the fun and I am sure myself or one of the other coaches would welcome the addition.

 - Bring water for your son.
 A water bottle that has a straw to fit through the helmet works best, but any water bottle will do.